ropensci/opencv/README.md

-# Vision and Graphics
+# Bindings to 'OpenCV' Computer Vision Library

-> Some experiments combining vision and graphics.
+> Experimenting with computer vision and machine learning in R. This package exposes some of the available 'OpenCV' <https://opencv.org/> algorithms, such as edge, body or face detection.
+These can either be applied to analyze static images, or to filter live video footage from a camera device.

 [![Build Status](https://travis-ci.org/ropensci/opencv.svg?branch=master)](https://travis-ci.org/ropensci/opencv)
 [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/ropensci/opencv?branch=master&svg=true)](https://ci.appveyor.com/project/jeroen/opencv)